Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 Feature flags are for **cross-cutting behavior toggles** that have no natural home in the spec (e.g. experimental runtime options, rollout toggles).

+### `omitempty` vs `omitzero`

+`omitempty` has **no effect on struct-typed fields** (non-pointer).
+It only omits empty pointers, slices, maps, and zero-valued primitives.
+A struct value is never "empty" to the encoder, so the field is always rendered, even when all of its own fields are zero.

+Use `omitzero` (Go 1.24+) for struct-typed fields you want dropped when unset.
+It omits the field when the value is the zero value, and correctly handles `time.Time`, which `omitempty` cannot.

+- Both may be combined, the field is then omitted if it is empty **or** zero.

 ## Errors

 ### Do's